Peggy Roalf

 By

-Q: Originally from Brasília, what are some of your favorite things about living and working in your hometown?
-A: No matter how many times I had the opportunity of living in
+Q: Originally from [where?] what are some of your favorite things about living and working in [your current locale]?
+A: I was born in Los Angeles and raised in the SF Bay area.

 By